taocpp/PEGTL/README.md

 struct integer : seq< opt< sign >, plus< digit > > {};
 ```

-PEGs are superficially similar to Context-Free Grammars (CFGs), however the more deterministic nature of PEGs gives rise to some very important differences.
+PEGs are superficially similar to [Context-Free Grammars](https://en.wikipedia.org/wiki/Context-free_grammar) (CFGs), however the more deterministic nature of PEGs gives rise to some very important differences in semantics.
 The included [grammar analysis](doc/Grammar-Analysis.md) finds several typical errors in PEGs, including [left recursion](https://en.wikipedia.org/wiki/Left_recursion).

 ## Design

 The PEGTL is designed to be "lean and mean".
-The core library consists of around 10K lines of code.
+The core library has around 12K lines of code.
-Emphasis is on simplicity and efficiency, putting a well-tuned *relatively* simple approach above overly complex optimisations.
+Emphasis is on simplicity and efficiency, putting a well-tuned *relatively* simple approach above overly complex optimizations.

 The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user of the library (the possibility of) full control over all other aspects of a parsing run.
 Whether/which actions are taken, and whether/which data structures are created during a parsing run, is entirely up to the user.

-Included are some [examples](doc/Contrib-and-Examples.md#examples) for typical situation like parsing to integers, unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.
+Included are some [examples](doc/Contrib-and-Examples.md#examples) for typical situation like parsing integers, unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.

 Through the use of template programming and template specialisations it is possible to write a grammar once, and use it in multiple ways with different (semantic) actions in different (or the same) parsing runs.

 With the PEG formalism, the separation into lexer and parser stages is usually dropped -- everything is done in a single grammar.
-The parsing rules of grammars are expressed in C++ as template instantiations, and it is *mostly* the compiler's task to optimise PEGTL grammars.
+The parsing rules of grammars are expressed in C++ as template instantiations, and it is *mostly* the compiler's task to optimize PEGTL grammars.

 ## Status